django-cms/djangocms-frontend/docs/source/tutorial/template_components.rst

     {% field "hero_image" ImageFormField required=True label=_("Image") help_text=_("At least 1024px wide image") %}

 It will render empty.
-During project startup, however, these tags are evaluated and used to create the ``CMSFrontendComponent`` class and the corresponding plugins class.
+During project startup, however, these tags are evaluated and used to create the ``CMSFrontendComponent`` class and the corresponding plugin class.

 The named parameters are added to the ``CMSFrontendComponent``'s Meta class and end up as properties of the plugin itself.
 The following attributes are allowed: